-(e) In yet another indication that MF Global was incapable of supervising its employees and lacked trading controls, the CFTC described risk control violations prior to the
+(e) In yet another indication that MF Global was incapable of supervising its employees and lacked trading controls, the CFTC described risk control violations prior to the IPO, finding that MF Global "[failed] to Diligently Supervise the Proper and Accurate Preparation of Trading Cards":

-IPO, finding that MF Global "[failed] to Diligently Supervise the Proper and Accurate floor broker executed the trades for the customer and was required to properly prepare trading cards.
+On two occasions in August and September, 2004, a MF Global customer entered into certain natural gas EFS trades.
+A MF Global floor broker executed the trades for the customer and was required to properly prepare trading cards.
 Each of the trading cards the MF Global broker prepared purportedly reflected EFS trades called to the NYMEX floor during the time period allowed under the trading rules for the natural gas futures contracts.
 However, on both of the trading dates at issue, the trades took place outside of the permitted time period and the trading cards did not accurately reflect the actual trade dates.
 Specifically, the trading cards reflected that the trades had been made prior to the expiration of the natural gas futures contract.
 MF Global failed to implement procedures to ensure that its employees recorded and submitted accurate trade information in connection with the evaluation and processing of these two late trades.